winft/wrapland/CONTRIBUTING.md

 be opened with the initial main/overview issue keeping the decide label.
 * The proposed solution is sensible and actionable.
 Then the decide label will be replaced with the *execute* label.
-At this point an issue might be assigned to a contributor for executing the described solution and submitting it in form of a merge request.
+At this point an issue might be assigned to a contributor for executing the described solution and submitting it in form of a pull request.

 The overall idea behind this process is not to make contributions difficult but to allow the maintainers and project lead to act quickly on contributions and to keep them moving forward at a